Search

 SMS automation

-Klaviyo’s automation setup felt stronger than its basic campaign tools.
-We were able to build workflows that combined email and SMS within a single flow, making the whole journey feel more connected.
+Klaviyo’s automation setup goes further than its basic campaign tools.
+We built workflows that combined email and SMS in a single flow, so the whole journey connected rather than running as separate sends.

 It has several useful SMS automation workflows.
 We saw the usual ones like cart abandonment, browse abandonment, and post-purchase, which cover a lot of the basics right away.
 Klaviyo also has pre-built flow options for things like back in stock.

-The trigger setup was solid, but it asked for careful review.
+The trigger setup is done for you in pre-built flows, but it still needs review.
 We found that timing mattered a lot, especially when one message followed another too quickly.

-That was the main theme with SMS automation overall.
-The tools were strong, but the setup was not always plug-and-play.
-We had to test the flow logic and preview the SMS messages before trusting them.
-This was especially the case where the flow depended on customer behavior or event data.
+That was the recurring theme with SMS automation.
+It does the job, but setup isn’t plug-and-play.
+We had to test the flow logic and preview messages before trusting them, especially where a flow depended on customer behavior or event data.

 Overall, we can’t fault it for features, but it’s not as easy to use as some other email and SMS marketing tools like Omnisend.